 For Arizona colocation companies, staying green can be difficult.

-Not all customer-owned servers and equipment are energy-efficient, and even those that are will throw off enough heat to drive overall cooling costs up.
+Not all customer-owned servers and equipment are energy-efficient, and even those that are will throw off enough heat to increase overall cooling costs.

 But green technologies are available to keep operations sustainable even when business is hot.